xplyce/DAI-2022-SMTP-Classe-B/README.md

 ## References

-* [Here is our fork of MockMock server](https://github.com/DominiqueComte/MockMock), in which we resolved an issues with a dependency (see this [pull request](https://github.com/tweakers/MockMock/pull/8) if you want to have more information).
+* [Here is the fork of MockMock server](https://github.com/DominiqueComte/MockMock), because the official version do not work with Java 17 anymore.
 * The [mailtrap](<https://mailtrap.io/>) online service for testing SMTP
 * The [SMTP RFC](<https://tools.ietf.org/html/rfc5321#appendix-D>), and in particular the [example scenario](<https://tools.ietf.org/html/rfc5321#appendix-D>)
 * Testing SMTP with TLS: `openssl s_client -connect smtp.mailtrap.io:2525 -starttls smtp -crlf`